 This book will really take you through the various branches of innovations that have led to the digital life we have today.
 The story in that book began over 150 years ago with Ada Lovelace, daughter of Lord Byron, whose interest in calculating machines, algorithms, and music, and her collaboration with Charles Babbage, a mathematician, and inventor would be the genesis of the digital age.

-In fact, there have been a myriad of books written on the subject of the digital era.
+In fact, there has been a myriad of books written on the subject of the digital era.
 But Walter Isaacson’s “The Innovators” is different in the sense that he takes a thorough look at the innovators, the hackers, and the geeks and what they did and did not do to extend their contributions.
 You can buy it now on Amazon.

 5. The Fifth Domain: Defending Our Country, Our Companies, and Ourselves in the Age of Cyber Threats